HunterCartier702/RHCSA-Home-Lab/README.md

 $ dnf config-manager --add-repo="file:///repo/BaseOS" # create .repo file
 $ dnf config-manager --add-repo="file:///repo/AppStream"
 $ dnf repolist # list repos.
 There were none prior
-$ gpgcheck=0 # go into the new .repo files and add this
+# go into the new .repo files and add this:
+$ gpgcheck=0 # this is how rhcsa wants it
 # Now you can install some packages
 ```